SansGuidon/bookmarks/README.md

 * [Sean Illing](https://www.vox.com/2017/12/20/16772670/baby-boomers-millennials-congress-debt) - (2017) How the baby boomers — not millennials — screwed America | “The boomers inherited a rich, dynamic country and have gradually bankrupted it."
 * [Joshua Rothman](https://www.newyorker.com/books/page-turner/a-new-history-of-the-second-world-war) - (2017) A New History of the Second World War
 * [The Huffington Post](http://highline.huffingtonpost.com/articles/en/poor-millennials/) - Millenials Are Screwed | Why millennials are facing the scariest financial future of any generation since the Great Depression.
+* [Scott Santens](https://www.weforum.org/agenda/2017/01/why-we-should-all-have-a-basic-income/) - (2017) Why we should all have a basic income

 # Sports
 * [Electric Unicycle Forum](http://forum.electricunicycle.org/) - forum for reviews and discussions related to electric unicycles